skyscope-sentinel/Qelm/README.md

 ## Usage

 QELM provides a command-line interface (CLI) to facilitate training, inference, saving, and loading models.
+This is extremely basic and being worked on.

 ### Training the Model

 You can train QELM using either synthetic data (for testing purposes) or a real dataset.
+Any dataset can be used.
+File extension may need to be altered for certain types of data.

 #### With Synthetic Data

 Synthetic data is useful for initial testing and ensuring that the training pipeline works correctly.
+If you are testing try 2 epochs instead of 20.
+Each epoch can take minutes to hours depending on your computers capabilities.

 ```bash
 python Qelm2.py --train --epochs 20 --lr 0.05